There are a lot of recipes that include Liquid Smoke Flavoring on the ingredient list. This raises the question.

 Wrights Liquid Smoke:

 Does Liquid Smoke Need to be Refrigerated After Opening?

 No, after opening it is not necessary to refrigerate Liquid Smoke.

 How do they make Liquid Smoke?

 The process behind the making of liquid smoke is one you may recognize: condensation!
 Here’s how one brand, describes it on their company’s FAQ page:

 It is made from hickory, applewood or mesquite wood that is burned inside a chamber.
 As the smoke rises it is captured in a condenser and it cools.
 The cooled smoke forms water droplets (condensation).
 These droplets are then collected and filtered twice.

 I have also found a small old video showing how liquid smoke is made.

-How to use Liquid smoke
+How to use Liquid Smoke Flavoring

 You generally don’t have to use that much when adding liquid smoke to your food.
 If you use too much the taste can become overpowered and shift over into a bad taste.